 Two possible rule types are:

 Agents with same value of a TAG_NAME are virtually split into a kind of a set.
-In the rule, the number defines the number of total connections that Agents from set TAG_NAME before dash can establish to other Agents from set TAG_NAME after dash, in total; or to the agents with same TAG value.
+In the rule, the number defines the number of total connections that Agents from set TAG_NAME before dash can establish to other Agents from set TAG_NAME after dash, in total; or to the Agents with same TAG_VALUE.

 Only online Agents can establish such connections.
 MC chooses such an Agents from each of the sets randomly, but balanced.